IsabelWh/DataAnalysisProjects/README.md

 Here you will find a selection of my data analysis and visualisation projects.

+There are some REALLY GOOD ones coming, but I'm just ironing them out before I add them))

 I'm continuously learning, so keen for comments, suggestions and advice!
 <hr>